flemingsyaifullah/testapp/README.md

 The implementation is just to migrate existing method CarListing (public ActionResult CarListing()) whereas currently still implemented at controller (HomeController).
 There is no logic changes

-3. For CBU car need to display plate number expiration date.
+3. Need to display plate number expiration date information.</br>
 To apply the requirement, please give new implementation to the abstract method with below new logic
 - display the same columns as the existing UI
 - Add column Plate Number Expired Date at the UI
 - Add column Status at the UI with below condition
+  For Domestic Car
   - if plate number expired date <= 5 years of the date now then Status should be displayed "Bisa dijual"
-  - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual"
+  - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual" For CBU Car
+  - if plate number expired date <= 3 years of the date now then Status should be displayed "Bisa dijual"
+  - if plate number expired date > 3 years of the date now then Status should be displayed "Tidak bisa dijual"

 Please note <b>Do Not modify</b> the existing method implementation (test case number 2).</br> And <b>Do Not modify</b> Car and CarManufacturer classes because they are root classes.

-You should create inheritance class (CBUCar) and add new field member PlateNumberExpiredDate (DateTime).</br>
+You should create 2 inheritance classes (CBUCar and DomesticCar) and add new field member PlateNumberExpiredDate (DateTime).</br>
 You should update DBContext as necessary.

 To apply database change you should delete existing database (if exist) and re-create database

-Please also update db_script.sql to insert a new record for CBU car including PlateNumberExpiredDate information
+Please update db_script.sql as necessary

 4. Rewrite this test solution in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)